Code-Institute-Submissions/balennouri-pp4/README.md

      - Ensure that the button back to the store works if the cart is empty.
      - Ensure that the 2 button links work, when user try to checkout but are not logged in.
      - Click on the checkout buttin verify that no errors come up.
      - Submit the checkout form and ensure that no errore come up.
-     - Get the message when the order is placed.
+Get the success message when the order is placed.

 5. #### Product Management Functionality:
    - **Test Scenario**: Test the product management, including add/remove and update products.